 Opening Hours: 11 AM to 10:30 PM daily

 In most days, Penang is unbearably hot!
-So in order to cool myself down, my second favorite place after the cendol is this coconut place.
+So in order to cool myself down, my second favourite place after the cendol is this coconut place.
 The coconut water that they sell here is amazingly sweet - you don't need extra sugar!
 After drinking the water, be sure to ask the guy to chop it off so you can eat the coconut meat!
 So refreshing! 🙂

 Location: Abu Siti Lane, George Town, Penang Island (Google Maps)